rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  shows what the informant told the handler.
 *  This feels like an important moment because this is the FBI taking unverified intelligence
 *  and allowing it to enter the political sphere.
+*  Let's be honest.
-*  Let's be honest, the people demanding this document are not members of the House Intelligence
+*  The people demanding this document are not members of the House Intelligence Committee
-*  Committee trying to better understand U.S.-Ukraine relations.
+*  trying to better understand U.S.-Ukraine relations.
 *  They are pretty far right conservatives who are openly seeking to find evidence against
 *  the president.
 *  And are doing this at the same time that the FBI is saying, look, all this document does